hanbin-zhang/ADL_coursework/README.md

 ### Model Versions
 The script supports three model versions:
 - `base`: Base version of the CNN.
-- `more`: A modified version of the CNN with additional convolutional layers.
+- `more`: A modified version of the CNN with more kernels.
-- `super`: A super version with more convolutional layers and dropout.
+- `super`: A super version with more convolutional layers, kernels, dropout and ResNet.

 ### Tensorboard Logs
 Logs for Tensorboard are stored in the specified `--log-dir`.
 To visualize the logs, use the following command: